 For the 18th straight day, protesters demonstrated in Rochester.
 They camped outside City Hall again.
 Ultimately no arrests or injuries were reported.

 September 18, 2020

 Rochester City Council unanimously approved legislation to expedite their independent review into the city’s handling of Daniel Prude’s death.
-With the passing of this legislation, City Hall, the RPD, and even Council itself are expected to be subpoenaed soon.
+With the passing of this legislation, City Hall, the RPD, the city’s legal department and even Council itself would all be subpoenaed.

 MORE | Rochester City Council, City Hall, and RPD to be subpoenaed soon in Daniel Prude death investigation

 Check back with News 8 WROC as we will continue to add to this timeline with events related to the Daniel Prude death investigation.

 - Joe Prude opens up about brother: ‘There will never be another Daniel’

 - Rochester City Council questions Mayor Warren, Police Chief Singletary, RPD staff on protest response

 - Rochester police union president Mike Mazzeo denies seeing Daniel Prude video in April

 - Rep. Morelle: Mayor Warren, other leaders should ask themselves if they can still be a positive force